Suntory Hakushu Distillery サントリー白州蒸溜所

 25-year-old single malt

-Just before exiting the facility, you walk through the distillery bar, where you can to try their 25-year-old single malt.
+Just before exiting the facility, you walk through the distillery bar, where you can try their 25-year-old single malt.